istio/istio.io/content/en/docs/setup/install/helm/index.md

 ## Uninstall

-- The `helm template` command is also used in uninstalling Istio.
+- You can use the `helm template` command to uninstall Istio.
 Uninstall with these commands:

 {{< tabset category-name="helm_profile" >}}